steryu/UnityGame/README.md

 # A Untitled Unty game

 A month ago I started making a roquelike game in Unity using C#.
-I always wanted to start a hobby project like this and since I have two year coding experience, I decided to make my first project a bigger one.
-Learning C# was also not difficult at all because my first language was C.
+I always wanted to start a hobby project like this and since I have two year of coding experience, I decided to make this project a bigger one.

 ![GameScreenshot](https://github.com/steryu/UnityGamey/blob/main/images/Screenshot%202023-11-17%20110857.png)